lc-silverio/lc-silverio/README.md

 Currently writing from Lisbon - Portugal.
 At the moment i'm a college student on my 3rd year of Computer Engineering and i've been working for the past 9 years as an IT Tech on a company that gave me a wide skill set.

-I'm currently studying HTML/CSS, JS, JAVA, Python, C# and Android app development.
+I'm currently studying HTML/CSS, JS, JAVA, Python, C++/#, Android app development and design.
 I'm interested in tech in general but one most of my focus goes to design, UX/UI, design and diy.
-Could be defined as a maker but to be honest i'm just curious about the tech world and like to know how things tick.
+Could be defined as a maker/diy'er but to be honest i'm just curious about the tech world and how things tick.

-As hobbies in tech i'm interesting in GameDev, UX/UI and design.
+As hobbies in tech i'm interesting in GameDev, UX/UI, Design and Digital Marketing.

 You can find more about my professional path on my LinkedIn profile - silverioluis-

-Skills: Illustrator, Photoshop, Adobe XD, VirtualBox, Networks
+Skills: Illustrator, Photoshop, Adobe XD, VirtualBox, Networks, Computer Diagnostics and Repairs, IT Support, Data Recovery, Systems Migration, Cloning

 - 🔭 I’m currently working on finishing my college degree (2021)
-- 🌱 I’m currently learning Arduino, Color Theory, Coding in several languages, 3D design,
+- 🌱 I’m currently learning Arduino, Color Theory, Coding in several languages, 3D design, Adobe XD and InDesign, Live Streaming setups for events
 - 🤔 I’m looking for help with Getting better at coding and add new skills to my tool belt
 - 💬 Ask me about Anything tech related
 - 📫 How to reach me: 30002248@students.ual.pt